Medicare Secondary Payer (MSP)

 Step 2: Check for MSP Insurer Information in Medicare’s Records

-Check Medicare’s eligibility files via NGSConnex or the IVR to determine if there’s other insurance primary to Medicare.
+Check Medicare’s eligibility files via NGSConnex to determine if there’s other insurance primary to Medicare.

 Submit claim-based information obtained via Model Admission Questions to Ask Medicare Beneficiaries.